SSC Braille Competency Course, Unified English Braille Contracted (Grade 2)

 This course offers the opportunity to acquire competence in reading and writing contracted UEB braille.
 The course is presented in 12 stages and contains writing exercises along with flat and raised braille reading material.
 Each stage is assessed separately by submitting an assessment to the Course Tutor for marking.
 Candidates must submit Stage Assessments regularly, in accordance with the timetable in the course materials; failure to do so could result in being removed from the course.
 The Final Assessment is undertaken as a timed, formal exam without the use of reference materials and must be invigilated by a person in authority, eg, Line Manager or some person designated by them.

-Candidates must have access to a standard Perkins Brailler and supply their own braille paper.
+Candidates must have access to a standard Perkins Brailler (or other paper carrying machine), and supply their own braille paper.
 The SSC has a limited supply of braillers which, if available, may be hired for the duration of the course for a non-returnable fee of £50; non-return of a brailler would incur a charge for the full replacement cost.

 Candidates have 18 continuous months, from receipt of the course materials, to complete the course including the Final Assessment exam.
 NB: it is not possible to extend the completion of the course past this length of time unless there are exceptional circumstances that are in line with University regulations.